$d$-pleated surfaces and their shear-bend coordinates: Introduction

 \subsection{Organization of the paper}

-In Section \ref{back}, we recall some important definitions and results about geodesic laminations, flags in $\Cb^d$ and their invariants, and Hitchin representations.
-In Section \ref{sec:d_pletaed}, we introduce the notions of $\lambda$-Borel Anosov representations and $d$-pleated surfaces, and prove that pleated surfaces in $\PSL_2(\Cb)$ are $\lambda$-Borel Anosov.
-In Section \ref{sec:cocycle_pair}, we define $\lambda$--cocyclic pairs, define the length functions associated to such pairs, and specify the complex structure on $\Yc(\lambda,d;\Cb/2\pi i\Zb)$.
-In Section~\ref{sec:productable} we develop the general theory of productable maps, which we then use to construct slithering maps in Section \ref{sec: slithering}.
-Then in Section \ref{sec:shear_bend} we define the map $\mathcal{sb}_{d,{\bf x}}$, state our main theorem (Theorem \ref{thm: main}), and show that $\mathfrak{R}(\lambda,3)$ intersects the locus of non-Hausdorff points in $\Hom(\Gamma,\PSL_3(\Cb))/\PSL_3(\Cb)$.
-Finally, in Sections \ref{length}, \ref{sec:main_thm}, \ref{sec:bending}, and \ref{sec:holomorphicity}, we give the details of Parts 1, 2, 3, and 4 of the proof of our main theorem respectively.
+In Section \ref{back}, we recall some important definitions and results about geodesic laminations and invariants of flags in $\mathbb{C}^d$.
+In Section~\ref{sec:d_pletaed}, we introduce the notions of $\lambda$--Borel Anosov representations, $d$--pleated surfaces and length associated to $\lambda$--Borel Anosov representations, and prove that classical pleated surfaces in $\mathsf{PGL}_2(\mathbb{C})$ and Hitchin representations are $\lambda$--Borel Anosov.
+In Section \ref{sec:cocycle_pair}, we define $\lambda$--cocyclic pairs, and how to define a $\lambda$--cocyclic pair associated to a $d$--pleated surface.
+We are then able to state precisely Theorem \ref{thm: intro main} and a summary of the proof and the organization of the remaining part of the paper.
+In Section~\ref{sec:productable} we develop the general theory of H\"older extendable maps, which we then use in Sections \ref{sec: slithering} and \ref{sec:bending} to construct slithering maps and generalized bending maps, respectively.

+In Section \ref{sec:eruption and shear} we prove the injectivity of the map $\mathcal{sb}_{d}$, while in Section \ref{length} we prove the surjectivity of the map, after having introduced in Section \ref{sec: intersection} the necessary homological interpretation of $\lambda$--cocyclic pairs, which is necessary to define a length associated to $\lambda$--cocyclic pairs and to compare it with the length of the associated $d$--pleated surface.
+In Section \ref{sec:holomorphicity} we prove the biholomorphicity of the map $\mathcal{sb}_{d}$.
+Finally, in Section \ref{sec: nonHausdorff} we discuss the phenomena of $\mathfrak{R}_d(\lambda)=\mathcal{R}_d(\lambda)/\mathsf{PGL}_d(\mathbb{C})$ intersecting the locus of non-Hausdorff points in $\Hom(\Gamma,\mathsf{PGL}_d(\mathbb{C}))/\mathsf{PGL}_d(\mathbb{C})$.